 Integrated Word Processing

-The Family Historian User Group (www.fhug.org.uk) has a long-standing Wish List, and the most-requested features on this list, by some considerable margin, are word processing features.
+The Family Historian User Group (www.fhug.org.uk) has a long-standing Wish List, and the most-requested features on this list, by some margin, are word processing features.
 All notes and Text from Source fields now support the following word processing features:

 - Fonts and text styles (bold, italic, underline and strike-out), text and highlight colouring, paragraph styles (bullets, indentation, alignment).